-Rorimer’s lecture will focus on the work of Giovanni Anselmo and will present an overview of his career, beginning in 1965.
-The talk will be divided into four parts to address: the artist’s early sculptures from the late 1960s pertaining to gravity; his works from the end of the 1960s/early 1970s that are predicated on language or photography; his installations using the projected word ‘particolare’, begun in 1972; and, finally, installation works after 1978, which included his blue ‘Oltremare’ rectangles.
-Relevant points of contact between Anselmo and others of his generation who are associated with Post-Minimal and Conceptual Art will also be considered.
+Rorimer’s lecture focused on the work of Giovanni Anselmo and presented an overview of his career, beginning in 1965.
+The talk was divided into four parts to address: the artist’s early sculptures from the late 1960s pertaining to gravity; his works from the end of the 1960s/early 1970s that are predicated on language or photography; his installations using the projected word ‘particolare’, begun in 1972; and, finally, installation works after 1978, which included his blue ‘Oltremare’ rectangles.
+Relevant points of contact between Anselmo and others of his generation who are associated with Post-Minimal and Conceptual Art were also considered.

 Recasting the Past: Amalfi ’68 and the Spaces between Exhibition and History

 Erica F. Battle, John Alchin and Hal Marryatt Associate Curator of Contemporary Art, Philadelphia Museum of Art

 June 15, 3:00-5:00pm